tweissm35/Engineering_4_Notebook/README.md

 ## Headless
 For this one instead of using one variable from the accelerometer, I used two.
 There's a dot inside a circle that shows the rotation.
 Pretty much all of my problems were simple fixes.
 I tried using a smaller font and I did find some, but the kerning for them was so bad I couldn't use them.
 I think the final effect is pretty cool.
 It's like a little marble that always falls to the bottom.
 <br><img src="/media/headless_full.jpg" width="500"><img src="/media/headless_screen.jpg" width="150"></br>

+## Hello Flask
+This one worked well.
+It took a while for the page to load, but I didn't have any errors or troubles.